leotaku/kojirou/README.md

   <a/>
 </h1>

-> Generate perfectly formatted Kindle EBooks from MangaDex manga
+> Generate perfectly formatted Kindle e-books from MangaDex manga

 ## Features

-### Download manga and generate Kindle EBooks
+### Download manga and generate Kindle e-books

 Kojirou will automatically download the series for the specified ID and language while outputting a folder with all the downloaded volumes.